blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 80/tcp open  http    syn-ack ttl 60
 ```

-going to the page is the default apache webpage, nothing much to see, so let's run a gobuster scan to see if we find any hidden directory.
+going to the page is the default Apache webpage, nothing much to see, so let's run a gobuster scan to see if we find any hidden directory.

-Im going to use the '-x' flag which adds the extension to the words in the wordlist, but doesn't replace the original words withouth the extension, so naturally it makes the scan slower since it got more words to try, I usually get lucky with only php but if not, you can try with .txt, .pdf, etc. or even .html .htm since some wordlists don't have this extensions by defautl.
+Im going to use the '-x' flag which adds the extension to the words in the wordlist, but doesn't replace the original words without the extension, so naturally it makes the scan slower since it got more words to try, I usually get lucky with only php but if not, you can try with .txt, .pdf, etc. or even .html .htm since some wordlists don't have these extensions by default.

 ```terminal
 gobuster dir -u http://10.10.74.238/ -w /usr/share/dirb/wordlists/common.txt -x .php